merge-api/merge-hris-python/docs/TimeOffBalanceApi.md

     modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional) modified_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified before this datetime. (optional) page_size = 1 # int | Number of results to return per page. (optional)
-    remote_id = "remote_id_example" # str, none_type | The API provider's ID for the given object. (optional)
+    policy_type = "" # str, none_type | If provided, will only return TimeOffBalance with this policy type.
+Options: ('VACATION', 'SICK', 'PERSONAL', 'JURY_DUTY', 'VOLUNTEER', 'BEREAVEMENT') (optional) remote_id = "remote_id_example" # str, none_type | The API provider's ID for the given object. (optional)

     # example passing only required values which don't have defaults set